Kaii343/Password-generator/README.md

 # Password-generator
-I made an old and new password generator, although it doesn't seem to have any improvements, it just makes the code shorter.
+I made a password generator.
+These are my old and new program, although it doesn't seem to have any improvements, it just makes the code shorter.